The Society's main aim is to foster the appreciation and study of the work, life and times of Jane Austen, and the Austen family.

 via the 'Contact Us' link.

-related events nationwide, please select the links in the left-hand column.
+related events nationwide, and the occasional unusual item related to the author contained in the Latest News page, please select the links in the left-hand column.

 Full details of the Constitution of the Jane Austen Society may be displayed on screen via the link in the left-hand column.